Professor Li He, B.Sc, M.Sc, Ph.D, FASME, FRAeS

 Tel: +44 (0) 1865 288727, Fax: +44 (0) 1865 288756

-Li He has been the head of Osney Lab (2008-2011) and the acting director of Rolls-Royce University Technology Center in Heat Transfer and Aerodynamics (2008-2010).
+Prof He has been the head of Osney Lab (2008-2011) and the acting director of Rolls-Royce University Technology Center in Heat Transfer and Aerodynamics (2008-2010).
 He is the Oxford Co-director of the Centre for Doctoral Training (CDT) in Gas Turbine Aerodynamics, jointly established with Cambridge and Loughborough universities.

 He received BSc (1982) and MSc (1984) at Beijing University of Aeronautics and Astronautics, and a Ph.D degree (1990) at Cambridge University.
 After his doctorate study, he worked initially as a research associate at Whittle Laboratory and later as the Rolls-Royce Senior Research Fellow with the Girton College at Cambridge.
 He joined in Durham University as a lecturer in 1993 to start the MEng computational fluid dynamics course there, was promoted to a Reader in Engineering in 1998, and appointed in 2000 to the Chair of Thermodynamics and Fluid Mechanics, the post he had held before taking up the RR/RAE Chair at Oxford from January 2008.
 While at Durham, he had been the Head of Thermo-fluids and the School of Engineering Director of Research.

 His main research interest has been in Computational Fluid Dynamics with emphasis on unsteady aerodynamic/aero-elastic and heat transfer phenomena in turbomachinery.
 He is also involved with experimental work for validating novel advanced computational methods/modelling and understanding complex flow physics and modelling requirements.
 He has directed research projects in unsteady flows and aeroelasticity and consulted for several major gas turbine/aeroengine and steam turbine companies in Europe, US and Asia.